OfficeDev/office-js-docs-pr/docs/design/fabric-core.md

 ## Use Office UI Fabric JS components

-Add-ins with non-React UIs can also use any of the 31 components from [Office UI Fabric JS](https://github.com/OfficeDev/office-ui-fabric-js), including buttons, dialogs, pickers, and more.
+Add-ins with non-React UIs can also use any of the many components from [Office UI Fabric JS](https://github.com/OfficeDev/office-ui-fabric-js), including buttons, dialogs, pickers, and more.
 See the readme of the repo for instructions.

 Examples are included in the [Samples](#samples) later in this article.